violin-suzutsuki/LinoriaLib/Documentation.md

 local Tab2 = TabBox:AddTab('Tab 2')
 ```
 #### Destroying Interface:
-##### This Is Completely Optional, Its The Code/Function you can add to a button to close the interface completely
+##### This Is Completely Optional, Its The Code/Function you can add to a button to close the interface completely (this is shown later as well)
 ```lua
 Library.Unload
 ```